How to Trade Divergences and other Important Indicator Signals

 Respect

-If price reverses direction when it reaches a moving average (or trend line) we say that price has respected that moving average (or trend line).
+If price reverses direction when it reaches a moving average or trend line we say that price has respected the moving average or trend line.

 Respect Up-trend